tethysapp/Met-Data-Explorer/docs/MDE_user_func.rst

 1. Select the variable of interest.
 2. Select between the options: "Use a Shapefile" or "WMF GeoServer Link".
 3. Upload the shapefile or provide the WMF service URL.
-4. Select all the dimensions (e.g. time, lat, lon).
-5. If the variable has more than 3 dimensions, then provide a value for the 4th dimension.
-6. Provide a EPSG (European Petroleum Survey Group), x offset, and y offset if the the drawing item and gridded data are in different coordinate system.
-7. Provide the behavior type: dissolve or features.
+4. Provide the behavior type: dissolve or features.
-8. If you select the "features" type for the behavior type, then select an attribute shared by each feature in the shapefile or WMF service URL that contains unique values.
+5. If you select the "features" type for the behavior type, then select an attribute shared by each feature in the shapefile or WMF service URL that contains unique values.
-9. Select the type of plots.
+6. Select the type of plots.
-10. Plot the time series.
+7. Plot the time series.

 .. image:: images/1.11.png
    :width: 1000